Angela8374/Angela8374/README.md

 ### Recently:
 - Although most of my professional experience has been in different work areas, all of them have given me HUMAN VALUE.
 - My last job was as a security guard, and I have the professional qualification of Director and Head of security.
-I´m also Date Protection Officer (DPO).
+I´m also Data Protection Officer (DPO).

 ### Personal profile:
 - I consider myself a fighter, positive person with healthy ambition and a desire to improve.
 I strive every day to give the best version of myself.